 Having many social media accounts is like having twirling plates suspended on the end of sticks.
 You’re going to focus on many things, but not all the dishes are going to stay in the air.
-There will be days where you will feel like you are in complete control, and the world is in your hands.
-Then there will be many more days when you feel like you have been spun, cooked and served on a platter.Building a following on social media is like having a garden - everything will take time, patience, focus, care, maintenance.
-And in the end, will be rewarding.
+There will be days where you will feel you are in complete control, and the world is in your hands.
+Then there will be many more days when you feel like they have spun you, cooked and served you on a platter.Building a following on social media is like having a garden - everything will take time, patience, focus, care, maintenance.
+And will be rewarding.
 Click To Tweet

 So where’s the balance to all this?
 How does one keep their sanity?
 What are the big boys doing that you can replicate on a larger scale?
 How do you go about automating your social media marketing?

 How to Go about Automating Your Social Media Marketing?

 Below are some steps you can take to start automating your social media marketing right away.

 Either something manages you, or controls you – or you have to decide to handle it or control it.
 Social media is no different.
 The first thing to remember, you don’t need to communicate with the 6+ BILLION people on this planet!
 You only need a few hundred, and you’re not going to get them overnight – NOR should you be paying for a service to bring them to you.

 None of us is like Noah so we can’t limit them to 2 of each.
 Pay for gaining followers, and you’ll end up with more people interested in what they want and not what you have to offer.